GoThereGit/EvaHan/README.md

 # Metrics

-Each team will only have access to the training data.
-Later, unlabeled test data will also be released.
-After the evaluation is complete, the labels for the test data will also be released.
-Tables 2,3 and 4 provide examples of the scorer output.
-The evaluation will align the system-generated text with the gold standard.
-Next, OCR will be evaluated: precision, recall, and F1 score will be calculated.
-BLEU ROUGE-1, ROUGE-2, and ROUGE-L will also be evaluated, bringing the competition\'s evaluation to multiple metrics.
-This evaluation adds layout analysis metrics: mAP and IoU.
-T he team's final ranking will be based on the overall score.
-The final ranking of teams will be based on the combined scores.
+Prior to the official competition commencement, each participating team may only access the training data.
+Subsequently, the unlabeled test data will be released on February 3, 2026.
+Following the completion of evaluations, the labels for the test data will also be published.
+Tables 2 and 3 provide examples of the scorers' outputs.

 Table 2.
 Character-Level Recognition Performance of the OCR Module